strengejacke/ggeffects/README.md

   set to their mean (numeric variables) or marginalized over the levels or “values” for factors and character vectors.
 Marginalizing over the factor levels of non-focal terms computes a kind of “weighted average” for the values at which these terms are hold constant.
+There are different weighting options that can be chosen with the `weights` argument.

   Question answered: “What is the predicted value of the response at meaningful values or levels of my focal terms for an ‘average’